nikiroo/fanfix-swing/screenshots/README.md

-# Fanfix
+# Fanfix-swing

 ## Screenshots

-This screenshots gallery shows screenshots of different versions of Fanfix, but shows the more recent ones on top.
+This screenshots gallery shows screenshots of different versions of Fanfix-swing, but shows the more recent ones on top.

 ### Version 1.1.1

-La fenêtre principale du programme:
+The main window of the program:
 ![Fenêtre principale](fanfix-swing-1.1.0.png)

 ---